sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 In this code, the env not defined

-`docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flas` env variables get passed only, same with FRONTEND_URL
+`docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flas` env variables get passed only for backend and frontend

 Always check the logs in the container for debugging use attach shell in the container and get into the container